jadecobra/python_tdd_exercises/source/review.rst

 * :ref:`what you can do with classes<everything is an object>`
 * :ref:`how to raise ModuleNotFoundError<what is a module?>`

-:ref:`Do you remember how to make a Python test driven development environment?<how to make a Python test driven development environment>`
+:ref:`Do you remember how to make a Python Test Driven Development environment?<how to make a Python Test Driven Development environment>`

 ----